University of Notre Dame: Student-run media

-Print

 The Scholastic magazine, begun as a one-page journal in 1876, is issued twice monthly and claims to be the oldest continuous collegiate publication in the United States.
 The other magazine, The Juggler, is released twice a year and focuses on student literature and artwork.
 The Dome yearbook is published annually.
 The newspapers have varying publication interests, with The Observer published daily and mainly reporting university and other news, staffed by students from both Notre Dame and Saint Mary's College.
 Unlike Scholastic and The Dome, The Observer is an independent publication and does not have a faculty advisor or any editorial oversight from the university.
 In 2003, when other students believed that the paper had a liberal bias, they started The Irish Rover, a print and digital newspaper published twice per month that features regular columns from alumni and faculty and coverage of campus matters.
 As of 2005, The Observer and the Irish Rover were distributed to all students.
 In Spring 2008, Beyond Politics, an undergraduate journal for political science research, made its debut.

-Radio
+In May 2023, a professor at the university, Tamara Kay, sued the Rover for defamation.
+The case was dismissed, and Kay filed an appeal in February 2024.

 WSND-FM serves the student body and the larger South Bend community at 88.9 FM, offering students a chance to become involved in bringing classical music, fine arts and educational programming, and alternative rock to the airwaves.
 Another radio station, WVFI, began as a partner of WSND-FM; it now airs independently and is streamed on the Internet.

-Television

-The television station NDtv grew from one show in 2002 to a full 24-hour channel with original programming by 2006.
+The television station (NDtv) grew from one show in 2002 to a full 24-hour channel with original programming by 2006.